signupsoftware/exflowwebd365o/README.md

 * Adds support to install into a subscription that is connected to another directory/Azure AD.
 * Removes the need to store app secret/credentials (used in updates) locally.
 * Adds options ($UseApiName="true") to use the left part of the Dynamics URL as the name.
 For example, if the Dynamics URL is *axtestdynamics365aos*.cloudax.dynamics.com and $Prefix="exflow-" the URL becomes *exflow-axtestdynamics365aos*.azurewebsites.net.
+* Script will now prompt for subscription id when multiple subscriptions is found.

 ## Installation and updates
 ExFlow web is installed by running the following PowerShell script.
 See also ([Run-Deploy.ps1](https://github.com/signupsoftware/exflowwebd365o/blob/master/v2/Run-Deploy.ps1)) in *Powershell ISE*.